-Biden’s ministers visit Japan for talks focused on China
+2 key US Cabinet members visit Japan for China-focused talks

 Japan is in a delicate diplomatic situation because its economy, like those of other countries in the region, heavily depends on China.

 But it also considers China’s growing presence in the region a security threat.
 Beijing has built militarized manmade islands in the South China Sea and is pressing its claim to virtually all of the sea’s key fisheries and waterways.
-Japan is concerned about China’s claim to the Japanese-controlled Senkaku Islands called Diaoyu in China, in the East China Sea and its increased activity in the disputed area.
+Japan is concerned about China’s claim to the Japanese-controlled Senkaku Islands, called Diaoyu in China, in the East China Sea and its increased activity in the disputed area.

 China has denied it is expansionist and said it is only defending its territorial rights.